gowtham-2oo5/nyxie-bot/legal/terms-of-service.md

 - Loss of data due to server issues or bugs
 - Disputes between players over challenge or tournament results
 - Actions taken by server administrators using admin commands
+- AI chatbot responses or any actions taken based on them
 - Any damages arising from use of the bot

 ## Intellectual Property